CumulusNetworks/docs/content/cumulus-linux/Layer-3/Policy-based-Routing.md

 ## Modifying Existing PBR Rules

-When you want to change or extend an existing PBR rule, you must first delete the conditions in the rule, then add the modified rule.
+When you want to change or extend an existing PBR rule, you must first delete the conditions in the rule, then add the rule back with the modification or addition.

 <details>